dlapushin/AI-ML-revenue-forecast/README.md

 **Transformation #3**: Split the data into training and testing components.
 A reasonable rule of thumb is to use the first 65%-80% of the revenue history for model training, and leave the rest for testing/validation.
 For example, with a 3 year opportunity history, the first 2 would be used for training and the most recent used for testing/validation.

-The R code assumes you have the opportunity file in R’s working directory, and is named “my opportunities.csv”.
-You can simply make a copy of this function — oppty_file_transform() — and run it in R by providing the 4 required parameters.
+The R code assumes you have the opportunity .csv file in R’s working directory.
+You can then apply this function to your opportunity export file, e.g. my_opportunities.csv, for example,

-For example, *oppty_file_transform(“my_opportunities.csv”, “ARR_Amount__c”, 1, test_data_start_date = “2022–01–01”)*
+> oppty_file_transform(“my_opportunities.csv”, “ARR_Amount__c”, 1, test_data_start_date = “2022–01–01”)

+where:

 * filename (e.g. “my_opportunities.csv”)
 * name of the amount field (e.g. “ARR_Amount__c”)